What septic regulations apply in Clayton County, Georgia?

 Does Clayton County require septic inspections for home sales?

 - Georgia typically requires septic inspections during real estate transactions.
-Clayton County may have additional requirements depending on the property location and system age.
+Clayton County may have additional requirements depending on property location and system age.
 Contact a licensed inspector for guidance.

 What well water contaminants should I test for in Clayton County?